• Free shipping on all orders

 DIY outdoor dog ramp

-Another way to design a ramp to meet the constraints of your stairs is to use supporting legs part way up the ramp itself.
-The legs sit against one of the steps and ensure that the ramp is steady and that it won’t break.
+Another way to design a ramp to meet the constraints of your stairs is to use supporting legs.
+The legs sit against one of the steps, ensuring the ramp is steady and won’t break.
 This outdoor dog ramp sits under the door so that it can still open and close without rubbing or getting stuck.
-It also has a shallower incline than the last design so is suitable for smaller dogs and those that really struggle with mobility.
+It also has a shallower incline than the last design, so it is suitable for smaller dogs and those who really struggle with mobility.

 4. Inexpensive DIY Doggie Ramp by Instructables